• Skip to main content

 Serving Suggestions

-Balsamic vinaigrette dressing is delicious drizzled on cold salads, fresh green salads or veggies, and on warm salads, or serve it on Prosciutto Melon Arugula Salad.
+Balsamic vinaigrette dressing is deliciously drizzled on cold salads, fresh green salads or veggies, and on warm salads, or served on Prosciutto Melon Arugula Salad and Fall Salad with Roasted Butternut Squash.

 Use as a glaze after cooking or roasting vegetables.
 It adds a depth and tanginess to hearty roasted veggies.
 Try it on: carrots, Brussels sprouts, broccoli, cauliflower, and zucchini.